Introduction ::Saint Kitts and Nevis |

 noun: Kittitian(s), Nevisian(s)

-Kittitian, Nevisian
+adjective: Kittitian, Nevisian

 Ethnic groups: